 Some store-bought applesauce variations might have a lot of added sugar.
 That not only increases the amount of calories you consume, but over time, this can impact your blood sugar levels, especially if you have a higher risk of or a current diagnosis of diabetes.

 Other ingredients like preservatives and high-fructose corn syrup may not be ideal for your health to consume in large quantities.
 If you have diabetes or are at risk, these applesauce variations may not be best for you.

 Typically, store-bought applesauce doesn’t include the peels, so many nutrients are left out.

 If the thought of leaving those nutrients on the table has you saying, “Applesolutely not,” why not try making it yourself?
 It’s super simple to make homemade applesauce with the peel; all you’ll need are apples and water.

 - Core and quarter two large apples.

-- Add the apples to a small saucepan and pour in two to four tablespoons of water.
+- Add the apples to a small saucepan and pour in 2 to 4 tbsp. of water.

 - Cover and cook the apples over medium heat until the water simmers and the apples lose their shape.

 - Remove the apples from the stove, allow them to cool for a minute or two, and then blend them.
 You can use an immersion blender, a standard blender, or a food processor.
 If you use a food processor, you may want to pour the mixture through a sieve to remove the larger skin chunks.